-- Substitution transportation when your commercial vehicle is being repaired and you use a loaner from the repair shop
+- Substitution transportation when your commercial vehicle is being repaired and you use a rental from the repair shop

 - Towing and labor costs

-Commercial auto insurance works by providing insurance coverage or any vehicle that your use for business purposes, and for your commercial drivers.
+Commercial vehicle insurance provides coverage for any vehicle you use for business purposes and for your commercial drivers.
 As a business owner, you can get commercial vehicle coverage for a single vehicle or a fleet of vehicles.
-A commercial auto policy can include several different types of optional coverage, allowing you to adjust the policy coverage to your particular business circumstances and the use of your vehicles.

-Many business owners choose to buy a commercial umbrella policy to cover the costs of large liability claims that exceed the limits of the vehicle liability policy.
-This strategy can provide much higher limits, in $1 million dollar increments, to cover the costs of liability claims and law suits and protect the business financially.
+Many business owners choose to buy a commercial umbrella policy to cover the costs of large liability claims that exceed the limits of the commercial vehicle liability policy.
+Commercial umbrella insurance often comes in $1 million dollar increments which can greatly help cover the costs of liability claims and lawsuits, protecting the business financially.

-You need commercial auto insurance for any vehicle that your company uses for business purposes, any vehicle that has a commercial license plate or tag and any vehicle that is registered as a commercial auto.
+You need commercial auto insurance for any vehicle your company uses for business purposes, any vehicle that has a commercial license plate or tag, and any vehicle that's registered as a commercial automobile.

-You must also get commercial auto coverage if your employees will be driving or using vehicles in the course of doing business, whether making deliveries, driving people to the airport or running errands on behalf of the business.
+You must also get commercial auto coverage if your employees drive or use vehicles for business purposes, whether making deliveries, driving people to the airport, or running errands on behalf of the business.